thomas-mattsson/s2i-ace/README.md

 Task is also setup to use a PVC with the name `s2i-ace-maven-varlibcontainers-pvc` that would need to be created with a block storage class.
 This will be used for storing the s2i container and the resulting integration servers.

-#### Creating the pipeline

-Pipeline at [tekton/build-and-deploy-pipeline.yml](tekton/build-and-deploy-pipeline.yml) is an example on how to have an ingration with github, building the integration server with new tag for each build, also tagging with `latest`, and deploying to a dev environment using templates.

 ### Deploying the integration server

 There are several tasks for deploying integration servers based on template files.